ActiveBrainAtlas/MouseBrainAtlas_dev/demo/README.md

 cd ../demo
 ```

 The following has been tested on Linux Ubuntu 16.04 and might not work on other operating systems.
-Pulling the Git repo takes 3-4 minutes with good Internet connection.
+Cloning the Git repo takes 3-4 minutes with good Internet connection.

 ## Preprocess
 - Run `download_demo_data_preprocessing.py` to download 4 JPEG2000 images of the demo brain.